DataDog/hiring-engineers/answers.md

 ![Alt text](./screenshots/009-1-Create-Monitor.png)

 Detailed conditions for when alerts should be triggered can be set.
-For example, I set the alert threshold to 0.9, to trigger when the threshold was reached at least once in the last 5 minutes (see images 010).
+For example, I set the alert threshold to 0.9, to trigger when the threshold was reached at least once in the last 5 minutes.

 ![Alt text](./screenshots/009-2-Set-Alert-Condition.png)

 - Bonus: To make a multialert, click the dropdown and choose MultiAlert instead of the standard SingleAlert.
 When MultiAlert is selected, there is the option of alerting separately, such as for each host, which means that additional monitors do not need to be added as applications scale.
+This is shown in the screenshot above.

 - The monitor was given a descriptive name 'test.random.support exceeded 0.90 at least once in the last 5 minutes'